 How can people on a low income apply for help?

 Some people on a low income may qualify for help with prescription charges.
-Your entitlement to help is based on your circumstances, such as your level of income, savings, etc. You will have to fill in an HC1 form 'Claim for Help with Health Costs' giving various details of your circumstances and then send it off in the prepaid envelope provided.
+Your entitlement to help is based on your circumstances, such as your level of income, savings, etc. You will have to fill in an HC1 form 'Claim for Help with Health Costs' - see Further Reading below - giving various details of your circumstances, and then send it off in the prepaid envelope provided.

 Can I claim a refund for a prescription charge I have already paid?

-If you are on a low income, but have not yet got your exemption certificate then get a receipt form from the pharmacist when your prescription is dispensed.
+If you are on a low income but have not yet got your exemption certificate then you can get a receipt form from the pharmacist when your prescription is dispensed.
 Note that you cannot get one later.
 When you get your exemption certificate, send the receipt form to the address on the form to get a refund.